Willson Contreras Player Props: Cardinals vs. Dodgers

 Willson Contreras At The Plate

-- Contreras is hitting .263 with six doubles, two home runs and 11 walks.
+- Contreras has six doubles, two home runs and 11 walks while batting .263.

+- In 52.0% of his games this year (13 of 25), Contreras has picked up at least one hit, and in eight of those games (32.0%) he recorded at least two.

-- Contreras has picked up a hit in 54.2% of his 24 games this year, with more than one hit in 33.3% of them.
+- He has hit a long ball in one of 25 games, and in 2.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.